 There is a robot hierarchy with the newest and most advanced tech out of reach for most of the population.
-The Bell family has an old fashioned housekeeper, Grumps, who’s starting to fail.
+The Bell family has an old-fashioned housekeeper, Grumps, who’s starting to fail.
 Rather than remove his battery, they decide to get a new robot to help him, Eager.
-Unlike Grumps who is programed to obey, Eager’s technology allows him to exercise free will.
+Unlike Grumps who is programmed to obey, Eager’s technology allows him to exercise free will.
 Can free will and technology co-exist or is this a recipe for a robot rebellion? [chapter book, ages 8 and up]

 The White Mountains (The Tripods Collection) John Christopher